NRMA: National Roads Association

 The Australian National Roads Association, which would become the NRMA, was launched in 1920.
 Its original aim was not to provide road service or insurance, but to obtain "reasonable and just legislation" to fund and improve roads.

-Planning and financing of main roads had fallen into chaos following the defeat of the Main Roads Bill in 1911.
-Subsequent attempts to create a board to oversee main roads and distribute funding had also failed.
-The 1919 Local Government Act left all decisions to local councils, where decisions were made "from the point of view of local utility."
-Through-routes and main roads were assigned a low priority.
+The early 1900s brought the arrival of motorised road transport and car and truck use were gaining popularity.
+The government was placed under pressure to improve roads as competition increased with railways.
+The 1919 Local Government Act left all decisions to local councils, where decisions were made "from the point of view of the local utility."

+The 1950s heralded the beginning of a huge surge in the number of cars on Australian roads, and NRMA membership increased in kind.
+It hit one million members in the 1970s, and by the late 1980s, that number had doubled.

 Role of the RACA

 The Royal Automobile Club of Australia (RACA) had been campaigning for better roads since its creation.
-The club had initiated a Good Roads Association in 1912, and its work was supported by the newspapers, notably the Sydney Morning Herald.
+The club had initiated a Good Roads Association in 1912.